The Spirit and Power of Elijah

 The End of the Book

 I have heard a number of leaders and believers make the statement, “I’ve read the end of the book and we win!”
 While it is true that Christ has already won, and that He will have a remnant of overcomers along side Him; it is not true that all of us believers have won.
 The greatest release of evil that the world has ever seen is upon us and we have not won the battle yet.
 To think we have already won is arrogant and dangerous.
 This kind of delusion can derail us in the coming days.
-We must persevere through great trial and tribulations through the end of his age.
+We must persevere through great trials and tribulations through the end of this age.
 Only then have we won.

 The Bible shows us that many believers will fall away from Christ at the end of this age during the time of the antichrist (2 Thessalonians 2:1-12).
 The scripture also shows us that the antichrist will be given authority to make war against believers and kill them (Revelation 13:7).
 We are entering into a time of great calamity where one third of the earths’ population will be wiped out (Revelation 9:18).
 To think that we have already won the battle is foolish and a dangerous deception.
 There are many hardships coming that we must overcome before we can say that we have won.